 968 double-doubles.
 22.9 rebounds per game.
 50.4 season scoring average.
 100 points in a single game against the New York Knicks.

-Wilt cherished records and besting Bill Russell of the Boston Celtics and Kareem Abdul-Jabbar of the Milwaukee Bucks as much as he cherished a love life.
+The All-Star center from Pennsylvania cherished dunks, NBA championships, NBA history, and besting Bill Russell of the Boston Celtics and Kareem Abdul-Jabbar of the Milwaukee Bucks as much as he cherished a love life.

 In his 1991 book, A View From Above, The Big Dipper claimed to have slept with 20,000 women in his life.
 The National Basketball Association’s seventh all-time scorer stood by his claim, stating: